apparebit/prettypretty/docs/index.rst

 The second screenshot illustrates the reverse challenge, with prettypretty picking the background color to maximize contrast for text in all 216 colors from the 6x6x6 RGB cube.
-If you compare with the previous screenshot, you may notice that prettypretty's contrast metric, `APCA
-<https://github.com/Myndex/apca-w3>`_, is *not* symmetric.
-That's just why it is
-more accurate than, say, the WCAG 2.0 formula.
+If you compare with the previous screenshot, you may notice that prettypretty's contrast metric, a perceptual contrast metric surprisingly similar to `APCA <https://github.com/Myndex/apca-w3>`_, is *not* symmetric.
+That's just why it is more accurate than, say, the WCAG 2.0 formula.

 .. image:: figures/rgb6-text.png
    :alt: The 6x6x6 RGB cube used for text colors